 Portland is a very large city located in the state of Oregon.
-With a population of 629,821 people and 156 constituent neighborhoods, Portland is the largest community in Oregon.
-Portland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 639,863 people and 156 constituent neighborhoods, Portland is the largest community in Oregon.
+Portland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Portland home prices are not only among the most expensive in Oregon, but Portland real estate also consistently ranks among the most expensive in America.

 Portland is a decidedly white-collar city, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Portland is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Portland who work in office and administrative support (11.12%), management occupations (11.10%), and sales jobs (9.74%).

 Of important note, Portland is also a city of artists.
 Portland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portland’s character.